-- Review of Personality Tests: - Personality tests, particularly the Conscientiousness Scale holds a good correlation with job performance (correlation believed to be in the 0.40 region). - Adds relevant information to what is obtained in the selection interview. - Different factors, relevant to different roles (ex.
+Review of Personality Tests:

+Personality tests, particularly the Conscientiousness Scale holds a good correlation with job performance (correlation believed to be in the 0.40 region).

+Adds relevant information to what is obtained in the selection interview.

+Different factors, relevant to different roles (ex.
 Extraversion is an important trait for sales related positions, but not for a librarian role).

+Criticisms:

-- Criticisms: - Basing selection outcomes just on personality tests is questionable. - Deceit in the selection process. - Variability of traits according to the situation. - No tests standardised on the Maltese population.
+- Basing selection outcomes just on personality tests is questionable. - Variability of traits according to the situation. - No tests standardised on the Maltese population.